applethepeanut/coding-exercise-ovo/README.md

 2. Who is the oldest person in the address book?
 3. How many days older is Bill than Paul?

+### Decisions and assumptions

+I wanted to refrain from throwing exceptions in the creation of a Person, so the ```apply``` def returns an optional Person.

 ## Testing

 Run SBT test: